Steel Authority of India Limited (SAIL) has been awarded the Golden Peacock Environment Management award for the year 2020 in the steel sector.

-IFC IOR set up by Indian Navy in 2018 within premises of Information Management and Analysis Center (IMAC), Gurugram to track maritime movements in the region.
+IFC IOR was set up by the Indian Navy in 2018 within the premises of the Information Management and Analysis Center (IMAC), Gurugram to track maritime movements in the region.
 It is for coastal surveillance and monitoring.

 House panel moots law to keep a check on private hospitals

-Health is an important topic under UPSC GS Paper II (Governance) and UPSC GS Paper III (Developmental issues) of UPSC Mains Examination.
-Every year UPSC asks minimum 1 question both in Prelims and Mains.
-Its utilization is also in Essay f
+Health is an important topic under UPSC GS Paper II (Governance) and UPSC GS Paper III (Developmental issues) of the UPSC Mains Examination.
+Every year UPSC asks a minimum of 1 question both in Prelims and Mains.
+Its utilization is also i

 What is Chillai Kalan?